A Boosting Approach to Reinforcement Learning: Conclusions

 \section{Conclusions}

 Building on recent advances in boosting for online convex optimization and bandits, we have described a boosting algorithm for reinforcement learning over large state spaces with provable guarantees.
-We see this as a first attempt at using a tried-and-tested methodology from supervised learning in RL, and many challenges remain.
+We see this as a first attempt at bringing a tried-and-tested methodology from supervised learning to RL.

-First and foremost, our notion of weak learner optimizes a linear function over policy space.
-A more natural weak learner would be an RL agent with multiplicative optimality guarantee, and it would be interesting to extend our methodology to this notion of weak learnability.

-Another important aspect that is not discussed in our paper is that of state-space exploration.
-Potentially boosting can be combined with state-space exploration techniques to give stronger guarantees independent of distribution mismatch $C_\infty,D_\infty$ factors.

-Finally, a feature of our method is that it produces nonlinear aggregations of weak learners as per a two layer neural network.
-Are simpler aggregations with provable guarantees possible?

-\textbf{Remark on broad societal impacts.} Reinforcement learning has numerous applications that are beneficial (in healthcare, education) as well as damaging (i.e. polarization via recommendations).
-Our work advances the theory of reinforcement learning, and we acknowledge that upon further development it can be potentially used to either end.